OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/install-tentacle-manager.include.md

-To install Tentacles, you must first install Tentacle Manager on the machines where you will install the Tentacles.
+To install Tentacles, you need to first install Tentacle Manager on the machines where you will install the Tentacles.

 Tentacle Manager is the Windows application that configures your Tentacle.
 Once installed, you can access it from your start menu/start screen.
 Tentacle Manager can configure Tentacles to use a [proxy](/docs/infrastructure/deployment-targets/windows-targets/proxy-support.md), delete the Tentacle, and show diagnostic information about the Tentacle.